MWATelescope/mwa_hyperbeam/README.md

 objects for C-style linking.
 To get an idea of how to link `hyperbeam`, see the `beam_calcs.c` file in the examples directory.

-Because these `hyperbeam` objects have the HDF5 library compiled in, the HDF5 license is also distributed.
+Because these `hyperbeam` objects have the HDF5 and ERFA libraries compiled in, their respective licenses are also distributed.

 ### From source
 #### Prerequisites